SQL Server Express - Windows

 Remember that restoring a database requires certain permissions and roles in SQL Server, including having the RESTORE DATABASE permission assigned to your user role.

-5. Connect From Test Data Automation
+5. Connect From Enterprise Test Data

 And for the Security tab.